 Who are Electric Mountain Bikes For?

 A while ago, I was riding at Coed y Brenin, Wales and there was a group of middle-aged guys hiring electric mountain bikes.
-Like us, they rode the black run, known as “The Beast”.
-However, they rode it twice and did another ride so they could get to the fun downhill section afterwards.
+Like us, they rode the black trail, known as “The Beast”.
+However, they rode it twice and went back up the hill so they could ride the fun downhill section afterwards.
 Their electric mountain bikes allowed them to get more riding in than us that day.

 But, electric mountain bikes are not just for blokes that are getting on in their years.
 Living in Morzine, France, we are lucky enough to have access to the ski lifts, that take us to the top of the trails.
 However, during the off-season, when the lifts are closed, we have to pedal up the mountains.
 This is hard work, and you don’t cover much ground, as progress up an alp can be quite slow.

 This is where electric mountain bikes come in.
 They are getting more and more popular, as riders are able to access some great terrain that they would not normally have time or energy to reach.

 Therefore, electric mountain bikes are for rider’s that want to experience terrain that they can’t normally get to.
 This makes no difference to how old you are, or your level of fitness.
 Many rider’s own electric mountain bikes as second bikes, to use for different terrain.

 However, there is something you need to be aware of when riding electric mountain bikes.
 The terrain that is now accessible to you, may get you in to trouble.
 I was talking to a mountain bike guide recently.
 He said that rider’s of electric mountain bikes are heading to terrain that they cannot cope with.
 They make life easier for people without any previous experience of riding conventional mountain bikes on technical terrain.
 These riders get lured in to a false sense of security and end up on terrain they don’t have the experience or skills to ride safely.